CraftAcademyLabs/ca_course/library_challenge/important_topics.md

 Note that this will return an exact match, so it requires that you know the exact value of the key you are searching for.

 How about if you just know part of the title of the book you are searching for?
-In the method above we use the equal operator (`==`), but what if there is a nother way?
+In the method above we use the equal operator (`==`), but what if there is another way?
 Well, we can make use of `#include?`.

 Try this out (Note that we are only passing in "Pippi").